-The vessel will proceed to the first plankton station line at 59[°] 45'N 5°15W.
-Plankton stations will be taken along the line 59[°] 45'N at 30' intervals.
+The vessel will proceed to the first plankton station line at 59° 45'N 5°15W.
+Plankton stations will be taken along the line 59° 45'N at 30' intervals.
 Subsequent transects will be at 1°N intervals with stations at 30' E/W intervals.
 Plankton stations will be taken using the Gulf VII sampler with mounted CTD which will record salinity and temperature during the tow.

-The plankton tows will require the vessel to deploy the sampler at 1-2 knots, and then steam at 5 knots.
-The sampler will then be lowered at a steady rate (10m/min) from the plankton crane to within 5m of the seabed or 200m - whichever is shallower.
+The plankton tows will require the vessel to deploy then proceed to tow the sampler at five knots.
+The sampler will then be lowered at a steady rate (10m/min) from the plankton crane to within 5 m of the seabed or 200 m - whichever is shallower.
 The sampler will then be recovered at the same speed.
 Once aboard, plankton samples will be washed from the sampler net, fixed in formalin and scored for egg abundance.
-Trawl samples will be taken at the discretion of the scientist in charge.
+Trawl samples will be taken at the discretion of the scientist in charge but at least one trawl will be attempted at each 0.5 degree of latitude.
 There should be a maximum of 15 trawls for the whole survey, and will usually be taken at the shelf edge.
 The precise length of each transect cannot be defined in advance as this survey uses an adaptive design, where sampling along a line will continue until there are no or very small numbers of eggs.

-The half landing is expected to be in Ireland around 2 May and probably in Galway, depending on the progress of the survey.
+The half landing is expected to be in Ireland around 2 May and probably in Killybegs although depending on the progress of the other vessels sampling during this period (see Figure 1) Scotia may be asked to extend the range down to 53N which would see Galway as a possibility for a half landing.
 Following the half landing the survey will proceed back over the area covered in the first half with transects interlaced between those carried out during the first half.